Graduate Scholarships & Grants

 Application Required - You may be eligible for this Cal Grant Extension benefit if you were awarded Cal Grant A or Cal Grant B as an undergraduate AND will be enrolled in the Teacher Education Program within 15 months of last term you received the Cal Grant.
 Please visit Cal Grants website for more information.
 The FAFSA and Graduate Financial Aid Application must be completed to be considered for this grant.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

 Application Required - Graduate students in the Deaf and Hard of Hearing (DHH) and Special Education Programs are eligible to receive the TEACH grant, which provides funds to students who agree to teach full-time for at least four years of an eight year period in a high-need field at a school serving low-income students.

-Cal Lutheran Donor Scholarships for Teaching Credential Students
+Cal Lutheran Donor Scholarships for Graduate School of Education Students

 Application Required - Fill out an application through the Cal Lutheran Scholarships system to see if you are eligible for additional award opportunities in our scholarships database.

 $500 - $10,000

 Please note that Cal Lutheran gift aid programs may not be combined in a single academic year.
 If a graduate student is eligible for multiple types of Cal Lutheran gift aid programs, he or she will be given the opportunity to select the scholarship or grant aid program they prefer.